 Have boxes for specific items so it’s easy to find them, so, for example, all the toy cars go into one box, all the dolls into another, musical instruments into another, handbags into another and so on.
 If these are different colours it’s even easier when it comes to putting things away.
 If all your boxes are the same colour, label them with pictures of what should be inside – this way, both you and your children will be able to find what they are looking for and be able to put them away in the correct box.
 I have found that the Ikea Trofast units and the Ikea Kallax units to be brilliant.
 These come in lots of different heights and widths.
 Initially, we had them so that our children could use the top as a work station for colouring and creating, but over time, we discovered that they weren’t using them for this and instead toy clutter was gathering on top, so we stacked them, which created more floor space.
 Our girls are a little older now and they can reach up to get most of the top boxes.
 I’d also recommend having one box for each of your children where they can keep their ‘special’ toys.
 Toys that they aren’t happy to share yet with each other or treasures they are collecting.

-My husband is very handy with his hands and he made a rail in the toy room for us.
+My husband made a rail in the toy room for us.
 It has been invaluable during the age 2-4 period when our girls wanted to dress up all the time.
 We had collected quite a few dress up outfits and when we kept them in a storage box, I would find the whole thing would be empty on the floor every day.
 When they could see the outfit they wanted hanging up, they were able to be more selective without creating extra work.

 It’s very hard to get the balance right in a toy room unless you have a massive room (ours is in our box room).
 You need space for your kids to play in but you also need space for the toys and there are some toys that demand a large amount of room like prams, doll houses, road rugs, and workbenches.
 If you have a dollhouse for peg dolls, attach it to a wall at your child’s height level.
 Then it has a permanent place in your room and it’s not always falling over or getting damaged from being moved around.
 We have a large storage box in one corner of our toy room which holds the folded down buggies/prams, large dolls, cots, baby baths etc. My girls know to go there when they want to play babies and I know where to put things away when they are done.
 There is no point having them looking pretty in the playroom if they only get played with once a week.
 They take up a lot of room if they are displayed nicely and usually it’s just your children who will see them.